polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 has been the complicated process of updating it.
 We hope that with the tools provided in this RFC, stakeholders can experiment with the inflation rate in a more ergonomic way.
-Finally, this experimentation can be considered useful as a final step toward fixing the economics of DOT in JAM, as proposed in the JAM grayparper.
+Finally, this experimentation can be considered useful as a final step toward fixing the economics of DOT in JAM, as proposed in the JAM graypaper.

 Within the scope of this RFC, we suggest deploying the new inflation pallet in a backwards compatible way, such that the inflation model does not change in practice, and leave the actual